Uh… Where's X Games get all its dirt? And where does it go? | City Pages

 “I’m constantly looking at projects and replenishing our sources or changing out… Like, if I've got a pile I don't necessarily want and I find a nicer one over here, I'll find a way to use my pile for construction and bring that [nicer] pile over.
 Just constantly swapping stuff out, or trying to better what we have, trying to make it so you’re offering more for the money.”

-This X Games began with about 10,500 cubic yards of dirt spread across the grounds of US Bank Stadium, atop layers of plywood, visqueen and fabric so that assure when Kitchens & co. are gone, they leave no trace behind.
-Where construction is predicated on building and leaving, this pristine disappearing act is integral to the dirt world's magic, and why the existence of people like Kitchens surprises so many of us.
+This X Games began with about 10,500 cubic yards of dirt spread across the grounds of US Bank Stadium, atop layers of plywood, visqueen and fabric so that when Kitchens & co. are gone, they leave no trace behind.
+Where construction is predicated on building alone, the dirt world is transient, and a pristine disappearing act is integral to their magic.
+People like Kitchens surprise us because they're so good at cleaning.

 Over the course of the weekend, the X Games’ epic mass of dirt will be slowly scraped away and reshaped while we sleep.